TrusteeML/emperor/use_cases/heartbleed_case/README.md

 docker build . -t emperor-heartbleed
 ```

-1. Run use case inside docker container
+2. Run use case inside docker container
 ```
-docker run -it --name emperor-heartbleed -v /<path_to_repository>/emperor/use_cases/heartbleed_case/res:/emperor/res/ emperor-heartbleed python main.py
+docker run -it -rm --name emperor-heartbleed -v $(pwd)/emperor/use_cases/heartbleed_case/res:/emperor/res/ emperor-heartbleed python main.py
 ```

 ### Check results

-The results of the Truste Report and Trustee can be found at the `./res/output/` directory.
+The results of the Trust Report and Trustee can be found at the `./res/output/` directory.

 ## References